What drives us? Understanding personality in the workplace

 - Accepting of company policies, standards, systems and authority; less likely to originate or put forward ideas for change

-- Seeking harmony rather than conflict in relations with others; able to get along well with most people
+- Seeking harmony rather than conflict in relationships with others; able to get along well with most people

-- Confident handling familiar work in which he or she has plenty of experience and training; uncertain and cautious about anything new and unfamiliar, looking to leadership for guidance
+- Confident handling familiar work in which they have plenty of experience and training; uncertain and cautious about anything new and unfamiliar, looking to leadership for guidance

 Common traits of high-dominance people

-- Confident, independent and sure of the value of his or her own ideas, decisions, opinions and actions
+- Confident, independent, and sure of the value of their own ideas, decisions, opinions, and actions

 - Primarily interested in the achievement of tangible results; competitive; determined to do more and do it better than others